 Piano/keyboard, Musicianship Theory and Voice

-If you would like advice on which instrument is best for your child to learn, please arrange to speak with Mrs Waller-Box or Mr Charles-Nelson.
-Registration forms for lessons can be downloaded here.
+If you would like advice on which instrument is best for your child to learn, please arrange to speak with Mrs Waller-Box or Mrs Pryce.
+Registration forms can be downloaded here.

-We support our Gifted and Talented Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
-We also encourage all children on our Gifted and Talented register to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.
+We support our Able Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
+We also encourage all children to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.

 Camden Music Service Half Term Courses

-In order to enrich our music provision even further, we partner with some fantastic local music organisations such as the Camden Music Hub, Royal Academy of Music and most recently, Drake Music.
+In order to enrich our music provision even further, we partner with some fantastic local music organisations such as the Camden Music Hub, Royal Academy of Music, Langham Arts and the All Souls Orchestra, Drake Music and most recently, the Aurora Orchestra.
 The RAM provides us with high quality composition workshops which culminate in performances in their Dukes Hall at the Academy.
-We are looking forward to working with Drake Music and Swiss Cottage School on our new project using Assistive Music Technology to enable inclusive music making.
-We are also very excited this year to be able to be a part of the Proms Praise for Schools performance at the Royal Albert Hall.
+We are very excited about the partnership with Aurora Orchestra as they are providing an enrichment opportunity for our youngest pupils.
+We greatly value these partnerships as they enable us offer a broad music curriculum to pupils.